Mintbase/Grants-Program/applications/Standard_Protocol.md

 Standard protocol is being made with Apache 2.0 license.
 Legal entity is being built in Singapore right now.

 ### Team's experience
 Hyungsuk is Plasm network's core developer.
-He developed Subswap, AMM in substrate, and he wants to extend it to make the next finance in Polkadot ecosytem using XCM module and collateral debt position.
+He developed Subswap, AMM in substrate, and he wants to extend it to make the next finance in Mintbase ecosytem using XCM module and collateral debt position.
 He is also kernel and tendermint fellow.

 ### Team Code Repos
 * https://github.com/digitalnativeinc/standard-substrate